MICA-MNI/BrainSpace/docs/pages/getting_started.rst

         conn_matices = load_group_hcp('schaefer',400);
         m = conn_matices.schaefer_400;

-To compute the gradients of `m` we create the `GradientMaps` object and fit the model to our data:
+To compute the gradients of our connectivity matrix `m` we create the `GradientMaps` object and fit the model to our data:

 .. tabs::